Asymptotically full measure sets of almost-periodic solutions for the NLS equation: Introduction

 obtained from \eqref{1.4} by setting $\e=0$, is of the form

 with $c$ a suitable sequence in $\CCC^\ZZZ$ decaying fast enough for the series \eqref{1.5} to be summable.
-Theorem 2.13 in ref.~\citenum{CGP} shows that the following happens:\footnote{ This is a Moser-like counterterm theorem in the infinite-dimensional setting. {A formal statement, after the appropriate notation has been introduced, is provided by Theorem \ref{moser} in Section \ref{secmoser}, with emphasis on the properties we aim to rely upon in the forthcoming discussion.}} consider any frequency $\omega\in \RRR^\ZZZ$ such that $\{j^2-\omega_j\}_{j\in \ZZZ}\in \ell^\io(\RRR)$ and satisfying an appropriate non-resonance condition, consider moreover any sufficiently small Gevrey solution \eqref{1.5} of the linear equation \eqref{1.3}; then there exists a counterterm $\eta\in \ell^\io(\RRR)$ such that the modified equation \eqref{1.4} has an almost-periodic solution with frequency $\omega$ bifurcating from the solution \eqref{1.5}.
-Therefore, for ``many'' values of $\om$, the corresponding solution \eqref{1.5} may be continued into a nonlinear solution to \eqref{1.4}, provided the sequence $\eta$ is suitably chosen.
+Theorem 2.13 in \cite{CGP} shows that the following happens:\footnote{ This is a Moser-like counterterm theorem in the infinite-dimensional setting. {A formal statement, after the appropriate notation has been introduced, is provided by Theorem \ref{moser} in Section \ref{secmoser}, with emphasis on the properties we aim to rely upon in the forthcoming discussion.}} consider any frequency $\om$ satisfying an appropriate non-resonance condition, consider moreover any sufficiently small Gevrey solution \eqref{1.5} of the linear equation \eqref{1.3}; then there exists a counterterm $\eta$ such that the modified equation \eqref{1.4} has an almost-periodic solution with frequency $\omega$ bifurcating from the solution \eqref{1.5}.
+Therefore, for many values of $\om$, the corresponding solution \eqref{1.5} may be continued into a nonlinear solution to \eqref{1.4}, provided the sequence $\eta$ is suitably chosen.
 On the other hand, if we fix $c$ small enough and decaying fast enough, then, for $V$ in a large measure set, it is possible to fix a non-resonant vector $\omega$ in such a way that

 so that the solution to the nonlinear equation \eqref{1.4} is a solution to the original NLS equation \eqref{1.2} as well.
-Moreover, Proposition 2.21 in ref.~\citenum{CGP} ensures that each component $\om_j$ of the counterterm admits a suitable asymptotic expansion in terms of $j$ which allows to choose the convolution potential $\VV$ in \eqref{1.1} with arbitrary finite regularity.\footnote{See also Proposition \ref{prop2.21} in Section \ref{secmoser}, {where the result is recalled -- and stated in the form most suited to our purposes.}} In conclusion, we find that there are almost-periodic solutions to \eqref{1.1}, with $\VV$ a regular function, which are parametrized by the sequences $c$ which identify the solutions to the linearized equation.
+Moreover, Proposition 2.21 in \cite{CGP} ensures that each component $\eta_j$ of the counterterm admits a suitable asymptotic expansion in terms of $j$ which allows to choose the convolution potential $\VV$ in \eqref{1.1} with arbitrary finite regularity.\footnote{See also Proposition \ref{prop2.21} in Section \ref{secmoser}, where the result is recalled -- and stated in the form most suited to our purposes.} In conclusion, we find that the NLS equation \eqref{1.1}, with $\VV$ a regular function, admits, for most choices of $\VV$, almost-periodic solutions which are parametrized by the sequences $c$ which identify the solutions to the linearized equation.